-Prerequisite: Theater Arts, Broadway Music Theater, or Teacher Recommendation.
+Prerequisite: Theatre Arts, Broadway Musical Theatre, or Teacher Recommendation.

-This course is for students who have completed the general theater arts class or who have participated in outside acting classes.
-It will focus on voice training for the stage, methods of acting, and scene projects.
+This course is for students who have completed the general theatre arts class or who have participated in outside acting classes.
+It will focus on voice training for the stage, acting (scene work), scenic and lighting design, costumes, and choreography.
 Students must be self-motivated and have ideas for individual projects.
 This course may be taken more than once with teacher recommendation.